 Canadiens send defenceman Nathan Beaulieu to Sabres for third-round pick

 The Montreal Canadiens traded defenceman Nathan Beaulieu to the Buffalo Sabres on Saturday in exchange for a third-round pick in the 2017 NHL Entry Draft.
-CHARLOTTETOWN, P.E.I. - The best three-year-old pacers in the region have the first leg of the Maritime Triple Crown firmly in their sights today at Red Shores at the Charlottetown Driving Park.
+VANCOUVER - Jonathon Jennings threw three touchdowns in the second quarter as the B.C.
+Lions cruised past the Saskatchewan Roughriders 42-10 in the CFL's pre-season finale on Friday night.

 Add your comments below